-Procedures: This is standard procedure, and the City uses a trusted vendor and receives documentation that the media has been destroyed.
+Procedures: This is standard procedure.
+The City IT either destroys the media, or uses a trusted vendor.
+If a trusted vendor is used, they send documentation that the media has been destroyed.

 Control Objective: The organization protects devices that capture payment card data via direct physical interaction with the card from tampering and substitution.